 Food Challenge: Apricots

 Right now, I’m visiting my parents in California on a pre-PCS vacation before we move to the other side of the country.
 It’s a nice time to be here because it’s easy to find beautiful, local fruit at the farmer’s market.
 Apricots are abundant right now so we loaded up.
 Really, I just like to eat them by themselves as a snack or dessert, but there are some great recipes to enjoy as well.
-Here are three to try:
+Here is a how to and three recipes to try:

 via Camille Styles